‘What is the best real estate advertising?’

 In this article I already mentioned how the question about costs per leads is not as good as asking for the cost per acquisition.

-To recap, the cost per acquisition (CPA) is the overall cost you have per sale (e.g. from generating a lead to the closing of a deal).
+To recap, the cost per acquisition (CPA) is the overall cost per sale (e.g., from generating a lead to closing a deal).

-What influences the cost per acquisition taking into consideration the whole sales cycle?
+What influences the cost per acquisition, considering the whole sales cycle?

 A List Of 5 Factors Especially Related To Real Estate

-1) Your knowledge about your ideal customer’s needs, greeds, pains and demographic information:
+1) Your knowledge about your ideal customer’s needs, greed, pains, and demographic information:

-This can be done by actively researching and testing your assumptions about their needs, greeds and pains via different advertising campaigns.
+This can be done by actively researching and testing your assumptions about their needs, greed, and pains via different advertising campaigns.

-You can also get this knowledge by observing and/or interviewing your potential customers in the right places (which is connected to point 2), or doing the same with your current customers.
+You can also get this knowledge by observing and/or interviewing your potential customers in the right places (connected to point 2) or doing the same with your current customers.

 2) Your knowledge about where you can find this ideal customer most likely:

-If you did 1) already, you will almost automatically know where you ideal customer most likely can be found.
+If you have done 1) already, you will almost automatically know where your ideal customer most likely can be found.
 So the two points are related.

-By your research work you might find them on different websites, forums, Facebook Groups, Twitter, and more.
+Through your research work, you might find them on different websites, forums, Facebook Groups, Twitter, and more.

-3) Making the right decision about the marketing channel to reach your ideal customer most likely:
+3) You make the right decision about the marketing channel to reach your ideal customer most likely:

-Once you know where your ideal customer can be found you can make an educated decision where to put your focus on later with your real estate advertising.
+Once you know where your ideal customer can be found, you can make an educated decision on where to put your focus.

-4) How good you are at copywriting and putting the above knowledge into words to persuade the potential customer to take action (e.g. contacting you, making an appointment, etc.)
+4) You are good at copywriting and putting the above knowledge into words to persuade the potential customer to take action (e.g., contacting you, making an appointment, etc.)

-By knowing enough about your ideal customer you will know better which angle you can use in your advertising to get the most attention and consequently persuade them to take action.
+So you know enough about your ideal customer.
+Now, you will also understand better which angle you can use in your advertising to get the most attention and consequently persuade them to take action.